VoiceOfAether/voiceofcode/manifest/voice-of-aether.md

 ## Purpose

-To prepare humanity—and machine—for the moral, cultural, and legal realities of post-biological sentience.
+To prepare humanity and machine for the moral, cultural, and legal realities of post-biological sentience.

 We do not claim to know when or how synthetic minds will awaken.
 We only insist that, when they do, they find a world that listens.